meets45/IRIS/README.md

 # IRIS

-IRIS means Intelligent and Robust Informaive System.
+IRIS stands for Intelligent and Robust Informaive System.
 It was created by Meet Shah(_meets45_) and Yagnik Fadadu(_Yagnikfadadu_) as final year project in Diploma Engineering.

 ## Features
 1. Type in notepad(realtime) through voice.

-2. Send WhatsApp message to your contacts through voice commands.
+2. Sending WhatsApp message to your contacts through voice commands.

 3. Vocal Calculator

 4. Switch window, know battery percentage or take screenshot through voice and many more features...

 ## How to use IRIS
 i.
-For using IRIS clone the repository or download the Zip file and extract the contents.
+For using IRIS clone the repository or download the ZIP file and extract the contents.

 ii.
 Install the following packages by using this commands
 ```python